edwardgarza/mpc-hvac-controller/README.md

     payload: "{{ prediction_payload }}"
     timeout: 300
 ```
-And then set up an automation like this to periodically send requests
+And then set up an automation like this to periodically send requests (my HA instance is in Fahrenheit so I have to convert to degrees Celsius in this automation)

 ```
 alias: Make MPC Prediction API Request